 Self-reporting previous charges*

-Please fill out the self-report form and return with your background check.
+If you reported a charge on the form for self-reporting, you will need to complete this process.
+Fill out the self-report form and return with your background check.
 If you receive a charge after your initial check it is your responsibility to self-report that information to the TES office.